via Homebrew

-Command-line tool for tracking sunrise, sunset, and day length with IP-based location detection and 10-day projections.
+Command-line tool for tracking sunrise, sunset, and daylight hours with 10-day projections

-Daylight is a command-line utility that calculates and displays sunrise, sunset, solar noon times, and day length for your current location.
-The tool automatically determines your location and timezone using IP geolocation, making it work out of the box without manual configuration.
+daylight is a command-line utility that calculates and displays sunrise, sunset, solar noon times, and day length for any location.
+The tool automatically detects your location and timezone using IP geolocation, but allows manual override with latitude, longitude, and timezone parameters for offline operation or when traveling.

 # via Homebrew